Phylogenetic inference using transcriptomic data: Approaches

 Orthology or paralogy inference requires an assessment of sequence homology, usually via sequence alignment.
 Phylogenetic analyses and sequence alignment are often considered jointly, as phylogenetic analyses using DNA or RNA require sequence alignment and alignments themselves often represent some hypothesis of homology.
 As proper ortholog identification is pivotal to phylogenetic analyses, there are a variety of methods available to infer orthologs and paralogs.

 These methods are generally distinguished as either graph-based algorithms or tree-based algorithms.
 Some examples of graph-based methods include InParanoid, MultiParanoid, OrthoMCL, HomoloGene and OMA.
 Tree-based algorithms include programs such as OrthologID or RIO.

 A variety of BLAST methods are often used to detect orthologs between species as a part of graph-based algorithms, such as MegaBLAST, BLASTALL, or other forms of all-versus-all BLAST and may be nucleotide- or protein-based alignments.
 RevTrans will even use protein data to inform DNA alignments, which can be beneficial for resolving more distant phylogenetic relationships.
 These approaches often assume that best-reciprocal-hits passing some threshold metric(s), such as identity, E-value, or percent alignment, represent orthologs and may be confounded by incomplete lineage sorting.

 Databases and tools

-It is important to note that orthology relationships in public databases typically represent gene-level orthology and do not provide information concerning conserved alternative splice variants.
+Orthology relationships in public databases typically represent gene-level orthology and do not provide information concerning conserved alternative splice variants.

 Databases that contain and/or detect orthologous relationships include: